msrshahrukh100/Linux-basics/README.md

 `chmod u+x myfile`  -  to give permission to user to execute

-`chmod u+x myfile`  -  to remove permission to user to execute
+`chmod u-x myfile`  -  to remove permission to user to execute

 `chmod u+rw,g+rw myfile`  -  similarly g for group, no space before after comma